Casey-Litmer/menucmd/menucmd tutorial.md

 When the user selects an item, the result of each function is stored into the `result` object and retrieved when calling the next function.
 A function may have `result` as any of its arguments as long as the chain composes types.

-You can also substitute `result` for functions if the previous return type is a function.
+You can also substitute `result` for functions if the previous return type is a `function`.

 ```
 #func1: *args1 -> function